arXiv/arxiv-docs/about/membership.md

 These fees are guaranteed until 2024.
 Institutions joining as part of a consortium receive a 10% discount, and country-level consortia receive a larger discount.

-### Two alternative programs: Champion and Community Membership
+## Two alternative programs: Champion and Community Memberships

 #